Mehcanic/project-3-backend/README.md

     seed()
     ```

-8. After creating the seed file I created the login and signup functionality for the application.
-For the login and signup functionality I used bcrypt to hash the password, mongoose hidden to hide elements of the user object from accesing by unauthorised user and jwt to create the token.
+8. After creating the seed file, I created the login and signup functionality for the application.
+For the login and signup functionality, I used bcrypt to hash the password, mongoose hidden to hide elements of the user object from access by unauthorised users and jwt to create the token.
 The token is stored in the local storage of the browser.

     ```javascript
     export const secret = 'super secret message'